 This project is complemented by a range of other geological, petrological and geochemical studies that will be combined to provide a comprehensive understanding of each volcano.
 We hope to be able to incorporate this information into forecasting algorithms and give probabilistic estimates of eruptions.

-[1 Note that part of the network at Mayon volcano is from a collaboration between PHIVOLCS and the Japan International Cooperation Agency (JICA).]
+[1 Note that part of the network at Mayon volcano is a collaboration between PHIVOLCS and the Japan International Cooperation Agency (JICA).]

 Infrasound travels thousands of kilometres and can be detected using the appropriate instrumentation.
 Several natural sources generate infrasound, including the hundreds of volcanoes surrounding Singapore.